mwillsey/eq-prog-opt/benchmarks/README.md

 Rewrites are declared with the either the `rewrite` keyword or the `birewrite` keyword.
 The difference between the two is self evident.
 Again enforcing this difference correctly is intentionally left up to the user.
 Rewrites at minimum require a left hand side and a right hand size, with an optional condition as a third argument.
 Rewrites can also be named.
 Symbolic variables that can match any expression are defined with a `?`, reminiscent of the egg toolkit syntax.

 ```
+;; A named rewrite
 (rewrite MulCancel (Mul (Num 0) ?a) (Num 0))
+;; A birewrite with a condition
 (birewrite (Div ?x ?x) (Num 1) (IsNonZero ?x))
 ```
-Rewrites can also support conditional terms.
+Rewrites can also be used with properties.
 ```
 (rewrite (LessThan (UpperBound ?x) (Num 0)) (IsNonZero ?x))
 ```